NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - DEF from frames 11-29, animation ends frame 49
     - Drains meter at a rate of 120 units per frame instead of 180
 - Act4A
+    - Damage increased from 19 to 34
     - Is unsubbable and untechable
-    - Does 10 more damage
     - Recovers 5 frames faster
 - 8B
     - Appears one frame later